SirPaws/DS4WindowsApi/README.md

 - Vibration functionality;
 - Support for both the Dualshock 4 models(CUH-ZTC1 & CUH-ZTC2);
 - Includes source for a xinput api wrapper(not fully functional in all games);

+# Changelog
+* made unified everything into a single header
+* some functions had spelled dualshock as 'Dual**s**hock' where others were 'Dual**S**hock', changed all to be the latter
+* changed names of structures so that they don't use reserved identifiers